tamcy/DataExporterBundle/README.md

 `$builder->add('id', 'string')`

  * The first parameter is the field name, which has to be unique among the same column set.
 By default the library use Symfony's PropertyAccess component to retrieve the export value from the data object/array using this column name.
  * The second parameter is the field type.
-It can be a type name registered in the type registry (normally via the service tag), or a concrete `Sparkson\DataExporterBundle\Exporter\Type\ExporterTypeInterface` instance.
-For example, you can write `$builder->add('id', new \Sparkson\DataExporterBundle\Exporter\Core\Type\StringType)` and the result will be the same.
+It can be a type name registered in the type registry (normally via the service tag), or a concrete instance implementing `Sparkson\DataExporterBundle\Exporter\Type\ExporterTypeInterface`.
+For example, you can write `$builder->add('id', new \Sparkson\DataExporterBundle\Exporter\Core\Type\StringType())` and the result will be the same.
  * The third parameter (not shown in the above example) is the options.
 The available options differ from field types.

 That said, a few option attributes are common among all types.

 ### label

-Each column will have a label (which is the name or caption in the header row).
-It will be generated from the column name by default, but when The `label` attribute is supplied, it will be used instead.
+Each column has a label, which will become the caption in the header row.
+It will be generated from the column name by default, but when the `label` attribute is supplied, it will be used instead.

 ### property_path